-- (1) Within 15 days after the agency files the record of agency proceedings, or such further time as may be allowed by the court, any party may file with the agency a motion: - (a) To correct any errors appearing in the transcript or to have additional parts of the proceedings transcribed, if the record includes a transcript. - (b) To correct the record, other than the transcript, by removing material appearing in the agency record as filed that was not made part of the record before the agency, or by adding material that was made part of the record before the agency but was omitted from the record as filed.
-This paragraph does not authorize supplementing the record on judicial review with evidence that never was part of the record before the agency.1 - (2) The motion shall be captioned "Before the [name of agency to which the motion is directed]."
-The party shall serve the court with a copy of the motion, which shall include on the title page the notation "Court Service Copy." - (3) The agency shall file with the court a copy of its order disposing of the motion to correct the record or to correct or add to the transcript.
-If the agency grants the motion in whole or in part, the agency shall serve on the adverse party or parties and file with the court a corrected record, a corrected transcript, or an additional transcript, as appropriate.
-When the agency files a corrected record or transcript, in the discretion of the agency, the agency may serve and file only those pages as have been corrected.
+- (1) Within 15 days after the agency serves the record of agency proceedings, or such further time as may be allowed by the court, any party may file with the agency a motion: - (a) To correct any errors appearing in the transcript or to have additional parts of the proceedings transcribed, if the record includes a transcript. - (b) To correct the record, other than the transcript, by removing material appearing in the agency record as filed that was not made part of the record before the agency, or by adding material that was made part of the record before the agency but was omitted from the record as filed.
+This paragraph does not authorize supplementing the record on judicial review with evidence that never was part of the record before the agency.1 - (2) A motion filed under subsection (1) shall be captioned "Before the [name of agency to which the motion is directed]."
+The party shall file a copy of the motion with the court, which shall include on the title page the notation "Court Notice Copy." - (3) The agency shall file with the court a copy of its order disposing of a motion filed under subsection (1), which shall include on the title page the notation "Court Notice Copy."
+If the agency grants the motion in whole or in part, the agency shall serve on the adverse party or parties and transmit to the court a corrected record, a corrected transcript, or an additional transcript, as appropriate. - (4) Any party aggrieved by the agency's disposition of a motion to correct the record or to correct or add to the transcript, may request, by motion filed within 14 days after the date of service of the agency's disposition, that the court review the agency's disposition.
+The motion shall be captioned "In the Court of Appeals of the State of Oregon" or "In the Supreme Court of the State of Oregon," as appropriate, and shall be entitled "Motion for Review of Agency Order Under ORAP 4.22."